 Install WP Plugins

-A WordPress Plugin is a software that adds features and functionality to your WordPress website.
+A WordPress Plugin adds features and functionality to your WordPress website.
 There are over 50,000 WordPress plugins available for free on the WordPress Plugin Repository.

 Too many wordpress plugins can slow down your blog site.
 So before you install new plugins, it will be worth clearing out any existing plugins that your hosting provider installed by default.